jdconley/argon2themax/README.md

-[Argon2](https://github.com/P-H-C/phc-winner-argon2) is designed to hash in parallel on high CPU count x86 systems utilizing up to 4GB of RAM in order to make the resulting hashes exceedingly difficult to crack with GPUs or ASIC processors.
+[Argon2](https://github.com/P-H-C/phc-winner-argon2) is designed to hash in parallel on high CPU count x86 systems utilizing up to 4GB of RAM in order to make the resulting hashes difficult to crack with GPUs or ASIC processors.

 It allows you to adjust parallelism, and apply a time cost as well as a memory cost.
 But, deciding how to set those parameters can be complicated.